robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 fix bugs, I would like my work to be applicable for anyone.
 Therefore, I put considerable effort into making my methods easily reproducible for anyone who would like to secure their own code base.
-I believe this increases the value of my research, since the tools I produce are useful beyond producing a paper.
+I believe this increases the value of my research, since the tools I produce are useful beyond producing results for a paper.

 ## 2. Lecture principles
 <!--